Home > Techniques > Basic Sewing > Stitching + Cutting Corners Correctly

 - Trim the point and seam allowances.
 The acute angle trims in the same manner as an outward right angle.

 - The obtuse angle should be trimmed as more of a simple slope from the point down either side.

 - Acute angle points sometimes need a little more coaxing.
 You can use a point turning tool as we recommended above, but you may find the very tip of the point still doesn’t want to turn.
 To fix that, all you need is a trusty straight pin.
-Insert the straight pin into the tip of seam from the right side and gently pull/pick out the point into shape.
+Insert the straight pin into the tip of seam from the right side and gently pull/pick out the point into its correct shape.

 Sample Creation and Instructional Outline: Jodi Kelly